zkutasi/zkutasi.github.io/ESXi/index.md

 This is the better option, if you are able to do it.

-1. There is an issue that not too many SATA controllers are properly configured in ESXi to be able to do passthrough, although they are perfectly capable of.
+There is an issue that not too many SATA controllers are properly configured in ESXi to be able to do passthrough, although they are perfectly capable of.
 To fix this:
 1. Check the passthru mapping file for your controller

     ```
     cat /etc/vmware/passthru.map
     ```

 1. If it does not contain your controller you need to add it yourself.
 For this you also need the proper information for it (mine was provided though by VmWare themselves).

     ```
     # INTEL Sunrise Point-H AHCI Controller
     8086  a102  d3d0  false
     ```

 1. If you need to check yours, issue the following commands

     ```
     lspci
     lspci -n
     ```

 1. Check for your controller name in the first, and the matching line in the second output.
 Your data needed is there.
 1. Reboot the ESXi box

+Now to do the passthrough:
 1. Select passthrough for the device in the ESXi GUI

     ```